mellissabm/mellissabm.github.io/_pages/research.md

 > *Do ideologically extreme candidates enjoy fundraising advantages over more moderate candidates?
 Extant work documents a relationship between candidates' positions and campaign contributions at the donor level and in subnational contexts, yet scholars have struggled to identify the impact of House candidates' ideology on their fundraising due to the difficulty of disentangling confounded and endogenous factors.
 To isolate the effect of candidate positioning on fundraising success, I leverage the quasi-random variation provided by just barely nominating an extreme House candidate over a moderate.
 Using a regression discontinuity design on close primaries between 1990 and 2018, I find no increase in individual contributions nor decrease in corporate PAC contributions among extreme candidates across numerous model specifications, bandwidth selections, and sample compositions.
 These null results call into question the extent to which candidates' financial support from individual and business PAC donors is simply due to their ideology.*

-**Working Papers**
+“Campaign Agendas and Issue Group Strategy in Congressional Primaries."

 "Competition and Free-Riding in Electoral Campaigns with Outside Spending." *With Brenton Kenkel.*

-"More Attention, More Money?
-Issue Priority and Issue PAC Fundraising in House Campaigns."